epfl-ada/ada-2021-project-frankezi/README.md

 We decided not looking at the punctuations while analysing the sentiment of quotes.

 ## Methods
-The aim of this project would be to analyse the sentiment of quotes related to China thanks to an appropriate pre-trained model (*Empath tool, see in [additional datasets](#Proposed-additional-datasets) section*): ideally, we would be able to observe both the strength of the sentiment and the amount of polarised quotes within the dataset through time.
+The aim of this project would be to analyse the sentiment of quotes related to China thanks to an appropriate pre-trained model (*VADER tool, see in [additional datasets](#Proposed-additional-datasets) section*): ideally, we would be able to observe both the strength of the sentiment and the amount of polarised quotes within the dataset through time.

 In order to do it, we will:
+**DATA SORTING**
-* to extract the quotations related to China, we implement an Information Retrieval tool.
+* Extract the quotations related to China.
+In order to do so, we implement an Information Retrieval tool.
 (TO DO)
 * To gain a better understanding of the source, quotes would be sorted by their most likely speaker, keeping only those of American nationality, and further sorted by their occupation.
 * In addition, to have more data, We add to the quotes those without most likely speaker but that come from an american paper.
-* Show main evolutions of sinophobic sentiment throug graphs.
-  * USA Map, with scale of color (darker where there is more sinophobic sentiment) and we include a Widget to change the year (from 2015 to 2020)
-  * Explain some sudden increase in the Sinophobia (Covid …)
-  * Show categories of population (age range, education type, citizen status) that are sinophobic (ex: pie chart, bar chart)

 * We use the tool VADER to analyse the sentiment of our quotes and obtain their scores of sentiment (from -1 to 1) (see [Proposed additional datasets](#Proposed-additional-datasets)).

-* We oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment.
-  * Same Map (USA Map, with scale of color) but for anti-racist, compare it with sinophobic
+**ANALYSIS**
+* Show main evolutions of sinophobic sentiment through graphs.
+  * USA Map, with scale of color (darker where there is more sinophobic sentiment) and we include a Widget to change the year (from 2015 to 2020).
+  * Graph of evolution of numbers of sinophobic quotes through time, and explain some sudden increase in the Sinophobia (Covid …)
-  * Show categories of population (age range, education type, citizen status) that are anti-sinophobic sentiment, and compare it with the sinophobic jobs
+  * Show categories of population (age range, education type, citizen status) that are sinophobic (through pie chart, bar chart, ...)
-  * podium of first 3 states that are the most sinophobic face to top 3 states that are the most anti-sinophobic
+* podium of top 3 jobs that are the most sinophobic vs top 3 jobs that are the less sinophobic
+  * Graph of evolution of numbers of sinophobic quotes through time for the top 3 of sinophobic jobs vs top 3 less sinophobic
+* try to correlate evolution of each jobs sinophobia with the average salary of each top job in the USA

-> "Based on the research questions, the steps you intend to follow are not clear enough.
-For example, which kind of analysis do you want to perform?
-And, which tools are you going to use?
-For instance, you could explain your procedure better by making use of some workflow charts."
+> "you could explain your procedure better by making use of some workflow charts."

 ## Proposed timeline
 For the Milestone 2 we only used the quotes of 2020 to simplify our research.
 However, for Milestone 3, we will use quotes from 2015 to 2020 .